itstaraking/Pong/README.md

 # Pong
 Pong is one of the earliest arcade games.
 It is very similar to playing table tennis.
 In my version of the game, a single player plays against themselves, almost like a mix of Pong and another classic game, Hand Ball.
+This simple game was created using Unity Game Engine and coded in C#.

 ### Here is a snippet of the code